List of Doug episodes

 Doug is an American animated television series created by Jim Jinkins and produced by Jumbo Pictures.
 The series premiered on Nickelodeon in 1991, and ran until 1994.
-Nickelodeon declined to green-light a fifth season, and it was instead ordered by Disney's ABC.
+Nickelodeon declined to green-light a fifth season, and it was instead ordered by Disney.
 Disney also acquired the production company behind Doug, Jumbo Pictures.
-The fifth season premiered in 1996 and became a staple of Disney's One Saturday Morning block.
+The fifth season premiered in 1996 and became a staple of ABC's Saturday morning block.
 The series continued for two more seasons and a film until 1999.

-For the first four seasons (52 episodes), Doug episodes consisted of two stories per half-hour block, with the exceptions of "Doug Bags a Neematoad", "Doug's Halloween Adventure" and "Doug's Christmas Story" as they were full-length.
-The fifth through seventh seasons (65 episodes) consisted of one story per half-hour block.
+For the first four seasons (52 episodes), Doug episodes consisted of two stories per half-hour, with the exceptions of "Doug Bags a Neematoad", "Doug's Halloween Adventure" and "Doug's Christmas Story" as they were full-length.
+The fifth through seventh seasons (65 episodes) consisted of one story per half-hour.

 A total of 117 episodes (166 segments) were produced over the course of seven seasons.